gardener/gardener-extension-networking-calico/docs/operations/operations.md

 The `SeamlessOverlaySwitch` feature gate enables validation of node routes before disabling overlay networking.
 When this feature is enabled and an overlay-to-non-overlay switch is detected, the extension will:

-1. Verify that the shoot cluster is accessible
-2. Check that all nodes have the `NetworkUnavailable` condition set to `False` with reason `RouteCreated`
+1. Check that all nodes have the `NetworkUnavailable` condition set to `False` with reason `RouteCreated`
-3. Only proceed with disabling overlay once routes are confirmed to be in place
+2. Only proceed with disabling overlay once routes are confirmed to be in place

 This prevents connectivity issues during the transition period.
 The feature is controlled via feature gate named `SeamlessOverlaySwitch`.
 The feature gates are configured in the [ControllerConfiguration](../../example/00-componentconfig.yaml) of networking-calico.
 The corresponding ControllerDeployment configuration that enables the `SeamlessOverlaySwitch` would look like: